 by Legacy Plan May 23, 2018

-Summary: For pretty much everyone, it is exceptionally important, not just to get an estate plan, but to get a complete and carefully created estate plan.
+Summary: For pretty much everyone, it is exceptionally important not just to get an estate plan but also to get a complete and carefully created estate plan.
 That need can be especially high if you have certain special circumstances that apply to your situation.
 If, for example, you are disinheriting all of your children and leaving everything to a non-relative or a more distant relative, then you need to be extra certain that you have the documents, and the wording within those documents, that you need to achieve your goals.

 A court case from early 2018 provides an example of how important it is, when your goals include atypical objectives like disinheriting close relatives in favor of distant relatives or non-relatives, to have a plan that dots all the I’s and crosses

 all the T’s.
 When a plan doesn’t bad things can ensue.
 An unfortunate example of this was the estate of a man from Texas named Larry.

 Larry’s case highlights how, in estate planning, sometimes small details make big differences.

 Larry made the wise decision to avoid having no plan and executed a will in 2009.
 The will stated that Larry’s niece, Valorie, was to receive “all my personal effects and all my tangible personal property, including automobiles, hangars, aircraft,

 fly-drive vehicles, patents, companies, and all other things owned by me at the time of my death, including cash on hand in bank accounts in my own name, or companies’ names, or securities, or other intangibles.”